carmignanivittorio/cointracker/README.md

 require a user, or wallet etc. This should be taken into account.
  - The tests should be run in a separate thread.
  - We have assumed that all data are valid coming from the api.
-More checks should be added before inserting them in the database both at the logic level but also at the database level
- - (check of the lenght or greater than etc.)
+More checks should be added before inserting them in the database both at the logic level but also at the database level (check of the lenght or greater than etc.)
-- here we should create some bitcoin addresses that never change just for the purpose of the tests.
+ - Here we should create some bitcoin addresses that never change just for the purpose of the tests.
  - We should improve error handling of the API wrapper.